 Successful change management prioritizes people.
 Leaders must recognize that people are at the heart of every change.
 The success of any change management initiative will parallel the degree to which employees are engaged in the change — from strategy through organizational integration to transformation.

-Change starts with support
+Change requires support

 How can organizations build an understanding of and support for change?

-The answer lies in strong communication.
+The answer lies in strong change management communication.

 If businesses aren’t changing, they’re dying.
 Effective change drives positive momentum across organizations and on balance sheets, but it often fails due to a lack of communication.
 True transformation requires proactive communication that supports employees, creates engagement, builds trust and advances change.